mskcc/mimsi/README.md

 Made with :heart: and lots of :coffee: by ClinBx @ Memorial Sloan Kettering Cancer Center

 ## Summary
 Microsatellite Instability (MSI) is a phenotypic measure of deficiencies in DNA mismatch repair (MMR) machinery.
 These deficiencies lead to replication slippage in microsatellite regions, resulting in varying lengths of deletions in tumor samples.
-Detecting proper MSI status with high sensitivity and specificity in cancer patients is a critical priority in clinical genomics, especially after the FDA's recent approval of a targeted therapy for advanced cancer patients with MSI-high phenotype pan-cancer.
+Detecting proper MSI status with high sensitivity and specificity in cancer patients is a critical priority in clinical genomics, especially after the FDA's approval of a targeted therapy for advanced cancer patients with MSI-high phenotype regardless of cancer type.

 Current methods that determine MSI status using sequencing data compare the distributions of nucleotide deletion lengths between tumor and a matched normal with a statistical test.
 These methods lose sensitivity to accurately assess MSI status in some clinical situations, like low tumor purity samples or samples with low sequencing coverage.
 MiMSI is a multiple instance learning (MIL) model for predicting MSI phenotype from next-generation sequencing data that demonstrates very high sensitivity even in clinical situations where low purity samples are common.